MarkoNikolic97/oceancraft/README.md

 Hello,

-This is a year old project that I made in spare time that I could find between classes and studying.
+This is an old project that I made in spare time that I found between classes and studying.
 It was made for fun without taking into account that it would be seen by anyone else, hence it is very unstructured as I was mostly experimenting and playing around with Unity.
 It is very unoptimized and I apologize for the unreadable and probably indecipherable code.
 If you are interested, of course, I could add comments and delete the unnecessary code such as Debug.Logs.
 With all Debugging still in code the game is buggy to say the least, and as I said it is unoptimized as well.
 The User Interface is barebones and implemented to make testing possible.
-As you will see, there are a lot of code and classes that are there but still waiting for implementation.
+As you will see, there are a lot of classes that are there but still waiting for implementation.

 I have made a short video showcasing the most important and implemented functions of the project in an attempt to save your valuable time.
 Of course if you do decide to explore the project in Unity I hope the video will also help you to make sense of this raw and unfinished project.